open-life-science/open-life-science.github.io/_posts/2023-06-28-OLS-at-CollabW23.md

 Right from the event registration until the last minute of the hack-day, I had the opportunity to closely interact and collaborate with fellow OLS community members.
 Moreover, I had the pleasure of introducing OLS to several SSI community members at the workshop, and their enthusiasm to learn more about the mentorship program was truly inspiring.
 As Gemma mentioned, I shared a workshop session with her, where I showcased my OLS project, titled ["The Undergraduate's Guide To Research Software Engineering"](https://software.ac.uk/cw23/mini-workshops-and-demo-sessions#3.4b), which received a warm reception from the attendees.
-All in all, the workshop was both productive and rejuvenating, and I’m looking forward to similar events in the future.
+All in all, the workshop was both productive and rejuvenating, and I'm looking forward to similar events in the future.